FernandoOliveeira/app-my-car-realmDB/README.md

 </p>

 ## :hammer_and_wrench: Technologies
-The following tools where used in this project:
+The following tools were used in this project:
  - [React Native](https://reactnative.dev/)
  - [Node.js](https://nodejs.org/en/)